 San Gregorio Armeno

 San Gregorio Armeno is a narrow street, famous for the stores that sell hand made religious figurines.
 Also, the road becomes particularly busy around Christmas time when they start selling Naples’s famous Nativity Scenes.
-For this reason, the street is often packed with people.
+For this reason, many people tend to visit the street.